 I had to fix a few spots on this and really dig deep into the crevices to get the years of dirt and grime off.
 That’s another reason I chose to go with a darker color.

 If you look at the photo above, you can see the back foot where I started to prime white thinking I was going with a lighter color.
 Like white.
 I didn’t.
-I did use Dixie Belle clear primer, B.O.S.S on this.
+I did use Dixie Belle clear primer, B.O.S.S (now Bonding Boss) on this.

 I was itching to use the coffee bean chalk mineral paint, so I was excited with this piece.

 And would you look inside this chest!
 I mean the green rope trim and the copper…I think it’s so cool.

 Products I’ve used are highlighted, you can purchase them here.

 This post contains affiliate links where I may earn a small commission, but at no additional cost to you.
 It helps me continue to bring free content that may help you with your projects.

 Have you ever used the Dixie Belle – No Pain Gel Stain?
 It’s the easiest application on a raw wood surface, as well as over a manufactured surface.
 It’s the old wipe-on, wipe-off application.
 I use applicator pads to apply and a shop cloth to wipe down.
 It’s just that simple.

 Of course, the color I chose is Espresso.
 It’s a warm dark color of espresso beans.
 You apply the stain and wipe off the excess.
 Depending on the level of color you’re going for, if you want it darker apply another coat.